-- All the classes are organized in ground floor. - During exams few papers are arranged in first floor auditorium but those who have physical disability are taken care of and hence their sitting arrangement are made in the ground floor itself. - The ramp at the entrance facilates the bringing of tricycle by the physically disabled students. - The physically disabled students are allowed to enter through the back gate which do not have any stairs etc which is otherwise generally used by staff to keep their vehicles inside the college boundary. - 4.1.5 Give details on the residential facility and various provisions available within them: - Hostel Facility Accommodation available Not available. - Recreational facilities, gymnasium, yoga center, etc. - yoga classes when arranged is done in auditorium. - Computer facility including access to internet in hostel.
+- All the classes are organized in ground floor. - During exams few papers are arranged in first floor auditorium but those who have physical disability are taken care of and hence their sitting arrangement are made in the ground floor itself. - The ramp at the entrance facilitates the bringing of tricycle by the physically disabled students. - The physically disabled students are allowed to enter through the back gate which do not have any stairs etc which is otherwise generally used by staff to keep their vehicles inside the college boundary.

+- 4.1.5 Give details on the residential facility and various provisions available within them: - Hostel Facility Accommodation available yoga classes when arranged is done in auditorium.